qiufengyu21/DevOps-CM_Build/Checkbox.md

 	6. Run NPM Install

 		We need to install dependencies which are required to run our node application.
-For that we run `npm install` command from the directory where our `package.json` file is present, i.e. {{ repo location}}/checkbox.io/server-side/site/ directory.
+For that we run `npm install` command from the directory where our `package.json` file is present, i.e. `{{ repo location}}/checkbox.io/server-side/site/` directory.
+Here `repo_location` is the location where we cloned the checkbox.io repo.

 	7. Starting services